-a + or - following a grade indicates somewhat better or less good performance than that reflected by the definition provided.
+A + or - following a grade indicates somewhat higher or lower performance than that reflected by the definition provided.

 F | Failure

 This grade indicates failure to meet the minimum requirements for satisfactory completion of the course.
 It carries no quality points, and the course must be repeated and passed before credit is granted.